The American Heart Association recommends adding two days of weight training each week to your regular cardiovascular workout.

 For athletes, strength training can add precision needed for competition.
 For example, working with weights can provide the explosiveness a gymnast needs in some parts of a routine and then allow them to move in very small, challenging movements that require tremendous control over their bodies.

-A hockey player sprints 1 to 2 minutes at a time.
+A hockey player sprints one to two minutes at a time.
 Strength training for the legs and the core helps to propel them on the ice, stop quickly, and change directions — not to mention being able to survive collisions with other players skating at 30 mph.

 But weight training is beneficial for non-athletes of all genders and ages for much the same reasons – it increases metabolism, endurance and strength.
 Resistance training can include weights or be done with body-weight exercise regimens such as yoga, Pilates and traditional calisthenics – think push-ups, sit-ups and air squats.